traitecoevo/plant_talk/README.md

 ## Converting to a pptx presentation

-OSX users can convert the compiled pdf to a pptx slide in terminal as follows.
+OSX users can (possibly) convert the compiled pdf to a pptx slide in terminal as follows.

 First convert the compiled pdf into images using ImageMagick’s `convert` function